Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 Hey {!First Name},

 Hope you’re great.
-Just sending you a gentle reminder on this request.
+Just sending you a gentle reminder about this request.

 Sincerely,